andyw8/rails_omnifocus/README.md

 I have followed the naming as used in the database rather than the app, e.g. `ProjectInfo` instead of `Project`.

+This is only intended for reading, not writing.
+You could easily corrupt the OmniFocus database by modifying.

 ## Configuration

 Add a `.env` file which defines the path to your database, e.g.: